Mexican president condemns death of Salvadoran woman in police custody | Law-Order

 Mexico's president on Monday sharply condemned the weekend killing of a Salvadoran woman in Mexican police custody, who died after a female officer was seen in a video kneeling on her back.

+"Authorities are supposed to protect people with all the techniques they have to try to subdue someone, but this was an abuse of power," Arriaza said.
+"She didn't deserve this death."
+Salazar left two daughters, aged 15 and 16, who lived with her in Mexico and were the reason she had emigrated, she added.

+"She left for a better future for the girls and to help them get ahead," Arriaza said.
+Salazar had lived in Mexico since at least 2018, when she was granted refugee status for humanitarian reasons, Mexico's migration institute said.

 A video published by news site Noticaribe showed Salazar writhing and crying out as she lay face down on a road with a policewoman kneeling on her back while male officers stood by.
-The video later showed Salazar's prone body lying on the road before officers put it into the back of a police truck.
+The video later showed Salazar's prone body, wrists handcuffed behind her back, lying on the road before officers put it into the back of a police truck.

+The attorney general's office did not immediately respond to a question about why Salazar had been detained.
+Some Mexican news outlets reported that police were responding to a public disturbance complaint.
 Her death, which had echoes of the case of George Floyd, an African-American man who died in May as a Minneapolis policeman knelt on his neck, sparked outrage on social media and calls by El Salvador's president for the officers to be punished.
-Salazar's half-brother Rene Olivares Arriaza said her death had devastated the family and left them distraught they could do nothing to help her.

-"We really loved her, we've been in tears," the 22-year-old told Reuters by telephone in El Salvador.
-Salazar had lived in Mexico since at least 2018, when she was granted refugee status for humanitarian reasons, Mexico's migration institute said.

 Frustration over a failure to curb violence against women in Mexico has sparked major protests under Lopez Obrador.